rcowham/p4benchmark/README.md

 There are currently 2 benchmarks:

-* syncbench - only syncs workspaces
+* sync - only syncs workspaces
 * basic - syncs as well as performs edits/adds/deletes and reporting actions

 ## Configuration